immutable/ts-immutable-sdk/README.md

 #### **Run test suites specific to a package**

-To run test suites specific to a package, you will require to change directory to a package, and run `yarn test` there.
-You can also extend this command, by using Jest syntax such as regex or to target specific tests to run:
+To run test suites specific to a package, you will require to change directory to a package, and run `yarn test` there:

 ```sh
 cd packages/passport && yarn test